Basmaamin/Fit-city-project/README.md

 # Fit-city-project
-A project for the Introduction to Web Development Course
+First attempt at creating a website for the Introduction to Webdevelopment course at college.
+This project was done by two team members: Basma Amin and Sara Shams.